-DHSI 2023 course and workshop instructors on this page are listed alphabetically by surname.
+DHSI 2024 course instructors on this page are listed alphabetically by surname.
 To see an instructor’s biography, please click on their name to expand the text.

 Jon Bath (U Saskatchewan)